Spectrum Observatory for White Space Networks

 Lead: Farzad Hessar

 Transition of TV broadcasters from analog to digital resulted in a more efficient utility of wireless spectrum in the V/UHF band.
-This essentially means less wireless spectrum is required for transmission of current TV channels and it leaves behind parts of V/UHF band vacant, known as TV White Space.
+This essentially means less wireless spectrum is required for transmission of current TV channels and it leaves behind parts of V/UHF band vacant, known as TV White Space (TVWS).
 With the permission of FCC, TV white space is now open to unlicensed radio transmitters subject to following FCC rules for protecting TV receivers.
 This is a great opportunity for examination of cognitive radio networks, which has received a lot of attention in recent years, in a real commercial application.

 In this project, we analyze availability of TV white space spectrum over the entire US with a focus on following: